Start A Corporation In Illinois

 Write Corporate Bylaws

-Bylaws are the internal rules you set for your business.
+Bylaws are the internal rules that govern your corporation.
 They put into writing how decisions will be made and who gets to make those decisions.
 All the major organizational processes and procedures for your corporation will go in your bylaws.

-Do I need bylaws for my Illinois corporation?
+Do I need corporate bylaws for my Illinois corporation?

 Yes.
-State statute §805 ILCS 5/2.20 notes that bylaws shall be adopted either by the shareholders at the first shareholder meeting or by the initial directors at the initial director meeting.
+IL Statute §805 ILCS 5/2.20 notes that bylaws shall be adopted either by the incorporators or board of directors.
+Bylaws are usually adopted at the corporation’s initial organizational meeting.

 You don’t have to submit bylaws to the state though.
 Corporate bylaws are internal documents you keep with your other corporate records, such as meeting minutes and resolutions.